PaddlePaddle/XWorld/xrobot/README.md

 # Code Overview

-The code in the `xrobot/ directory` is organized as follows:
+The code in the `xrobot/directory` is organized as follows:

 - data/ contains all necessary models and textures for running basic tests and tutorials
 - vendor/ contains code for loading json and images